gugabfigueiredo/git-remote-nostr/README.md

 Host your code wherever you want (github, gitlab, gitea, etc.).

-Host a single remote url for your repo on nostr.
+Publish a single remote url for your repo on nostr.

 ## Installation